Language-Science-Models-Lab/voss/README.md

 The command menu will show in the terminal or IDLE shell.
 Use "run" to run a simulation using the default parameters.
-Use "demo" to get a walk-through and setthe various parmeters.
+Use "demo" to get a walk-through and setthe various parameters.

 Setting up simulations
 (There is a much longer, more detailed file available on request